Pale stone

 Description

-The 844 m high Blassenstein is considered the local mountain of Scheibbs: On its summit lies the Urlingerwarte as a striking landmark of Scheibbs.
-The lookout is built on the "naked" rock that gave the Blassenstein its "pale" name.
-The first wooden Urlingerwarte was built in 1888, but a few years later it was rebuilt in stone and reopened in 1903.
-Today it is available to summit strikers from April to November - and offers great views over the Alpine foothills to the Ötscher and into the Gesäuse.
-Important: Increased caution is advised due to the rocky protrusion - please do not let children run around and play alone.
+The 844 m high Blassenstein is considered Scheibbs' local mountain: the Urlingerwarte is a striking landmark of Scheibbs on its summit.
+The lookout point is built on the "naked" rock that gave the Blassenstein its "pale" name.
+The initially wooden Urlingerwarte was built in 1888, but was rebuilt in stone a few years later and reopened in 1903.
+Today, it is open to mountaineers from April to November - and offers magnificent views across the Alpine foothills to the Ötscher and the Gesäuse.
+Important: Take extra care due to the rocky outcrop - please do not let children run around and play alone.

-The Blassenstein peak can be reached on several routes from Scheibbs.
-One option is to drive to the parking lot at the end of the Blassensteinerstraße: from here, the short hike to the Urlingerwarte only takes a quarter of an hour.
-Since there are no refreshment stops during the hike, it is advisable to take enough provisions with you.
-Numerous restaurants are waiting for you in Scheibbs.
+The Blassenstein summit can be reached via several routes from Scheibbs.
+One option is to drive to the parking lot at the end of Blassensteinerstraße: from here, the short hike to Urlingerwarte only takes a quarter of an hour.
+As there are no refreshment stops during the hike, it is advisable to take plenty of provisions with you.
+Numerous restaurants await you in Scheibbs.
 Here you can also take a walk through the enchanting old town.
-Interesting guided tours tell about the heyday of the iron and provisions trade.
+Interesting guided tours tell of the heyday of the iron and provisions trade.

 Location